 - Malpractice related to representation for real estate transactions

 - Family law malpractice

 Legal malpractice can occur in any type of law.
-If you suffered damages due to your attorney’s mistake or misrepresentation, you might be entitled to compensation.
-By discussing your case as early as possible with an experienced Toledo legal malpractice attorney, you can ensure that you receive the best possible outcome.
+You might be entitled to compensation if you suffered damages due to your attorney’s mistake or misrepresentation.
+Discussing your case as early as possible with an experienced Toledo legal malpractice attorney can ensure you receive the best possible outcome.

 Lawyers are required to carry legal malpractice insurance, also called attorney’s professional liability insurance, in the state of Ohio.
 A lawyer must inform their clients in writing if they do not have liability insurance.

 Without an attorney, it can be difficult, if not impossible, to prove your legal malpractice claim.
 Lawyers often have the endless resources of their insurance provider to help them litigate malpractice claims.